Frequently Asked Questions.

 ** Expected contacts include any instance where the sponsored medical or dental trainee is expected to attend a rotation, lecture, tutorial, seminar or scheduled meeting in relation to their Training Programme.
 If the sponsored Trainee misses an expected contact due to covering service delivery needs, it should not be counted as a missed contact.

-For absence or change of condition reporting: trainees, employers and HEE Programme Management Teams must complete the Tier 2 Reporting Form and send this via email to the HEE Local Tier 2 Team via email at email@example.com.
+For absence or change of condition reporting: trainees, employers and HEE Programme Management Teams must complete the Sponsorship Reporting Form (found at the foot of this page) and send this via email to the HEE Local Sponsorship Team via email at firstname.lastname@example.org.

-Will a Tier 2 sponsored trainee's visa be automatically revoked if the terms and conditions are breached and/or activity is reported to HEE?
+Will a sponsored trainee's visa be automatically revoked if the terms and conditions are breached and/or activity is reported to HEE?

 No, HEE will initially liaise with the employer to discuss the activity on a case by case basis.
 HEE are required to report relevant the activity to the Home Office.

-How will HEE use and manage Tier 2 information/activity?
+How will HEE use and manage sponsored trainees information/activity?

 HEE operates in accordance with Data Protection and Confidentiality legislation and policy.